 I didn’t need a medical for my policy, and you might not either.
 In a way I wish they had requested one; that way I would have had a free check up!

-It’s absolutely pointless taking out a policy with a local company that you don’t fully understand and potentially have been ill-advised on.
+It’s absolutely pointless taking out a policy with a local company that you don’t fully understand and have potentially been poorly advised on.

-7. Can’t I Take Life Insurance Out In My Home Country To Cover Me In Thailand?
+7. Can I Take Life Insurance out in My Home Country to Cover Me in Thailand?

 The general answer is no. I can’t speak for every country, but my experience is as follows.
-I spoke with my IFA in the UK, and he told me that I’d need to find a company/IFA in this part of the world.
+I spoke with my IFA in the UK and he told me that I’d need to find a policy in this part of the world.

 The good news is that you can transfer a policy back to the UK (or your home country) that has been taken out in Thailand.